Technical Support Definition, Types and Its Role in Business

 Failing to deliver quality customer service is a sign of losing profit as well as customer loyalty in no time.
 Irrespective of any type of business, technical capabilities are a quintessential part of the companies that are involved in almost all core functions.
-Better technical support helps in customer retention that results in maximized profitability.
+Better technical support helps with customer retention, which results in maximized profitability.
 It is very crucial to understand the concept of technical support and its role in business.

 What is Technical Support?

-Technical support is defined as the range of services aimed at providing solutions through a website or app to the customers’ queries of the products.
-Technical support can be provided either by an in-house team or can be outsourced to an agency for better results.
+Technical support is defined as the range of services aimed at providing solutions through a website or app to customers’ queries about the products.
+Technical support can be provided either by an in-house team or outsourced to an agency for better results.

 5 Levels of Technical Support

-Depending on the requirements of the customers, omnichannel support can be used in solving a customer issue in terms of email, voice support, live chat support, and so on.
+Depending on the requirements of the customers, omnichannel support can be used to solve a customer issue in terms of email, voice support, live chat support, and so on.
 Well-structured technical support can be classified into five distinct levels as Pre-support, Self-service, 1st Line Support, 2nd Line Support, 3rd Line Support.

 1. Pre-support

 The pre-support level mostly comprises the search engine results that users usually go through before reaching the company website.
-It means that most of the users search their queries on the web before clicking the company website.
-Some of the users may give positive reviews or may educate the customers that offer an incredible insight in getting the optimal result of the product usage.
-Else, they can also help the users in troubleshooting the issues.
+It means that most of the users search their queries on the web before clicking on the company website.
+Some of the users may give positive reviews or may educate the customers, which offers incredible insight into getting the optimal result from product usage.
+Otherwise, they can also help the users troubleshoot the issues.

 Well, it may sound great on paper.
 But there can also be a possibility that dissatisfied customers may write negative reviews too.
 As a company, it is crucial to check the forums, sites, social media pages, and website comments regularly to reach the customers who are not happy with the product and write negative comments.
 Proactive seeking of these channels can lead to more customer interaction, thus having a lesser number of unhappy customers.